sajaddarabi/HCUP-US-EHR/README.md

 ## Mapping Proc To CCS

-There are different ways of mapping Procedure codes, for exaple using crosswalk.
+There are different ways of mapping Procedure codes, for example using crosswalk.
-In `MappingProcToCCS.ipynb` i've outlined how to do using an external tool.
-Check it out if you're interested.
+In `MappingProcToCCS.ipynb` I've outlined how to do this using an external tool as well.

+You can find sample outputs (i.e. codes to id's map) in example_output/